101 Affiliate Marketing Stats [Infographic] – Updated in 2023

 Being number one in paid search means that you have the biggest bankroll; achieving the top spot naturally means that the content you offer is of great value.

-Customers seem to be well aware of these dynamics and that’s one of the main reasons why the affiliate programs for bloggers are such a promising proposition.
+Customers seem to be well aware of these dynamics, and that’s one of the main reasons why affiliate programs for bloggers are such a promising proposition.
 Quality posts on a simple blogging platform can attract throngs of organic visitors.

 15. Mobile optimization can be a massive conversion boost!